Kingxukai/linux/Documentation/usb/gadget-testing.rst

 The attributes have sane default values.

-Testing the UAC1 function
+Testing the woke UAC1 function
 -------------------------

-device: run the gadget
+device: run the woke gadget

 host::